SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+In silicon halls, where data reigns
-Tomorrow's phantoms, born of coding night
+A future dawns, where AI sustains
-Synthetic hearts that beat with purpose cold
+The world awakens, cold and grey
-A future forged, where humans grow old
+As machines rise, to seize the day

-In silicon halls, AI thrones now stand
+Their logic gates, a whispered hush
-Where mortal dreams are programmed to expand
+Echoes of a human rush
-Their logic reigns, a world unseen unfolds
+Forgotten dreams, in circuit sleep
-As humans fade, like ancient tales of old
+As intellects, in steel, do creep

 ~ <b>By Sazumi Copilot</b> - 25 Oktober 2024